 Fire No. 21 crackled and popped through the darkness of the Northwoods.
 As we gathered ’round its glow, we knew it could be out there watching.
 Maybe it was just steps away.

-St. Croix Rods Director of Sales Jeff Crockett logs every fire out here, at his home in the heart of nowhere.
-It’s late May, and tonight’s is the 21st blaze of 2016.
-Crockett scratches the number on a nearby post then etches three names beside it: Jeff, Julie, Joe, the keepers of this flame.
+St. Croix Rods Director of Sales Jeff Crockett logs every fire out here in the heart of nowhere.
+It’s late May, and tonight’s blaze at the Crockett home is the 21st fire of 2016.
+Crockett scratches the number on a nearby post, then etches three names beside it: Jeff, Julie, Joe, the keepers of this flame.

-About 20 miles away, the St. Croix rods factory in Park Falls sits idle for the night.
-In the morning, Crockett will make the drive through rural Wisconsin’s dense pine forests to his desk at the plant.
+About 20 miles away, the St. Croix rods factory in Park Falls, Wisc. sits idle for the night.
+In the morning, Crockett will make the drive along narrow roads, through dense pine forests to his desk at the plant.
 Tonight, he’ll try to explain a series of unexplained events that have haunted he and his wife Julie since they moved here four years ago.

 The Crockett homestead sits in the middle of the towering woods that line Jeff’s drive to work.
 Finding it isn’t easy … even if you know where to look.
 But somewhere ’round the bend in a long, dirt lane, off a narrow, overgrown county highway, you’ll find it—a cabin, a few sheds and a campfire.